mathjax/MathJax/mathjax/docs/rst/configuration.rst

 will use the NativeMML output processor, while all other browsers will use the HTML-CSS output processor.
-Since native MathML support is faster than MathJax's HTML-CSS processor, this will mean that the web pages will display faster for Firefox and IE than they woudl otherwise.
+Since native MathML support is faster than MathJax's HTML-CSS processor, this will mean that the web pages will display faster for Firefox and IE than they would otherwise.
 This speed comes at the cost, however, as you are now relying on the native MathML support to render the mathematics, and that is outside of MathJax's control.
 There may be spacing or other